Lochinvar National Park

 The park's northern boundary is marked by the Kafue River.
 In the south there are wooded hills.
 The park's total area is 428 square kilometres.

 The park is very similar to Blue Lagoon National Park on the other side of the Kafue on the northern flats.

 A former ranch, the park was designated in 1972 and is known for its Kafue lechwe and birdlife, with over 400 species recorded.
 The other antelopes found here are blue wildebeest, kudu and oribi.
 The antelope and birds thrive in the absence of larger predators, which have been killed off by ranchers in the area.
 The southern area of the park, which is a stretch of woodland dominated by Faidherbia albida and Combretum trees, is spared from the flooding that occurs in other parts of the park.
 This drier area is home to species like the bushbuck, kudu, baboon, bushpig and vervet monkey.
 The marshes host a large number of waterfowl, including migratory species.

-The old colonial-style farmhouse serves as the lodge for the park.
+The old colonial-style farmhouse at served as the lodge for the Park but closed many years ago and as of 2026 no accommodiation is available in or near the Park but visitors may camp with their own gear.

-Lochinvar is the name of a loch in Galloway, Scotland.
+The original ranch was named after a loch in Galloway, Scotland.